vishwapardeshi/AB_Testing/README.md

 **4. Target Variable** - The variable for which we are trying to predict the outcome for.
 In our case, the target variable is the sales.

 **5. Experimental Variables** - It is also known as the treatment/independent variables.
 This is the variable we change to see how it impacts the target variable.

-**6. Control Variables** -
+In our case, the experimental variable is the sale of the new toy.

+**6. Control Variables** - The data we have about the units are called control variables.
+They are the variables which are most influential wrt target variables.
+In our case, the additional information which we can have about the store are customer demographics, location and sales are our control variables. *Different than predictor variable as they are used to ensure that the treatment and control units are as similar to each other as possible.* This is important as we want to measure the impact of the product launch independent of other factors.

+## Techniques to identify Control Variables